Young and Strong Program

 Annual Patient Forum: The IBC Patient Forum is an educational program held every spring for patients and families.
 Led by experts in IBC clinical care and research, the forum offers updates on IBC treatment and a variety of supportive care resources.

-Watch 2020 Forum Highlights
+Watch 2023 Forum Recordings

 Biannual Newsletter: